 Hi, I'm Aman Beyan — a Mechanical Engineering student (ECE minor) at Wayne State University.
 I design robotic systems, CAD-driven hardware, and EV drivetrains that operate in the real world.

-I'm Aman Beyan, an undergraduate Mechanical Engineering student (ECE minor) at Wayne State University in Detroit — where robotics and automotive engineering aren't just academic, they're in the air.
+I'm Aman Beyan, an undergraduate Mechanical Engineering student (ECE minor) at Wayne State University in Detroit — where robotics and autonomous systems aren't just academic, they're in the air.

-I'm drawn to problems that require tight co-design of hardware and software — from joint geometry optimized through FEA to drivetrain assemblies validated with GD&T and clearance checks.
+I'm drawn to problems that sit at the intersection of hardware and software — from soft robotic end-effectors optimized through FEA to autonomous navigation pipelines that map, localize, and act in the real world.

 6-DOF pick-and-place arm.
 15+ SolidWorks-modeled 3D-printed parts.
 Arduino for real-time servo control, Raspberry Pi + OpenCV for object detection.